Employment support for young people

 Privacy Notice - The Employment and Wellbeing Service

 This Privacy Notice explains how Coventry City Council's Employment and Wellbeing service will use your personal information and who it will be shared with.

-If you use ESF Funded Programmes through the Job Shop for support the following link has information about how your information is used:
+If you use ESF Funded Programmes through the Job Shop for support, here is information about how your information is used.